tyconsulting/blog.tyang.github.io/_posts/2013-04-06-duplicate-opsmgr-alert-notifications-caused-by-service-managers-opsmgr-alert-connector-and-ways-around-it.md

 Looks like this issue has been identified for a long time. some one has already posted a thread in TechNet forum back in 2009: <a href="http://social.technet.microsoft.com/Forums/en-US/operationsmanagergeneral/thread/4d2f7f8f-c616-483e-a5af-8c77f5d20953/">http://social.technet.microsoft.com/Forums/en-US/operationsmanagergeneral/thread/4d2f7f8f-c616-483e-a5af-8c77f5d20953/</a>

-OpsMgr alerts get processed by notification subscriptions every time they are updated. i.e. If I take a critical alert with resolution state of “New” and set the resolution state to “New” again in the OpsMgr console, it will get processed again by subscriptions:
+OpsMgr alerts get processed by notification subscriptions every time they are updated. i.e. If I take a critical alert with resolution state of "New" and set the resolution state to "New" again in the OpsMgr console, it will get processed again by subscriptions:

 <a href="http://blog.tyang.org/wp-content/uploads/2013/04/image4.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2013/04/image_thumb4.png" width="518" height="291" border="0" /></a>